Brandon Stanton

-Brandon Stanton (born March 1, 1984) is an American author, photographer, and blogger.
-He is the author of Humans of New York (HONY), a photoblog and book.
-He was named to Time magazine's "30 Under 30 People Changing the World" list.
+Brandon Stanton (born March 1, 1984) is an American author, photographer, and artist.
+He is the founder of Humans of New York (HONY), an online storytelling platform and collection of books.
+He is also the creator of Dear New York, a two-week immersive art installation in New York City's Grand Central Terminal.

-Since 2010, Stanton has taken hundreds of portraits of people living and working primarily in New York City, accompanied by bits of conversations about their lives.
-He has also traveled outside of the United States, capturing people and their lives in more than 20 countries, including Iran, Iraq, Uganda, Democratic Republic of the Congo, Ukraine, Vietnam, and Mexico.
+Since 2010, Stanton has taken thousands of portraits of people living and working primarily in New York City, accompanied by bits of conversations about their lives.
+He has also traveled outside of the United States, capturing people and their lives in more than 40 countries, including Iran, Iraq, Uganda, Democratic Republic of the Congo, Ukraine, Vietnam, and Mexico.

 Life and work

-Stanton grew up in Marietta, Georgia, a suburb of Atlanta, where he completed his schooling at The Walker School in 2002.
+Stanton grew up in Marietta, Georgia, a suburb of Atlanta, where he completed his secondary schooling at The Walker School in 2002.
 He majored in history at the University of Georgia.
 In 2010, he bought a camera while working as a bond trader in Chicago, and started taking photographs in downtown Chicago on the weekends.
 When he lost his job a short time later, he decided to pursue photography full-time.
 Moving to New York City, he set out to photograph 10,000 New Yorkers and plot their portraits on a map of the city, surviving on unemployment checks to "almost pay rent" and borrowing money from friends and family.
 Eventually, he moved his photographs to the Humans of New York Facebook page, which he started in November 2010.
 After posting a photo of a woman including a quote from her, he soon began adding captions and quotes to his photographs, which eventually evolved into full interviews.

 His Humans of New York book was published in October 2013.
 It received positive reviews and sold 30,000 copies as preorders.
 The book reached the number 1 position on The New York Times Non-Fiction Best Sellers of 2013 for the week beginning November 3, 2013.
 The book remained on the list for 26 weeks, again reaching the number one position on December 21, 2014.